denzelali/task_management_system/README.md

 Submitted by:
-Aliwate, Denzel P.
+Denzel P. Aliwate and Karen Cadalo
-Cadalo, Karen

 Course and Section: BSIT - 3R7